trybesthbk/ceph/README.md

 	ctest -V -R [regex matching test name(s)]

-To run an tests manually and run the jobs in parallel, run `ctest` with the `-j` flag:
+To run tests manually and run the jobs in parallel, run `ctest` with the `-j` flag:

 	ctest -j [number of jobs]